Dan88Hus/hdo/README.md

 #comments
 can be any character
 ```
-## `Sources of pictures that used on project`

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## `Special Directories`

 ### `assets`

 The assets directory contains uncompiled assets such as Stylus or Sass files, images, or fonts.

 ### `components`